 - The authors state a delta delta CT of approx. 17 between IL28b and Gapdh (Fig. 6K, 5d).
 This is a rather large difference and would mean that IL28b appears around the qPCR cycle 5 already.
 This should be checked.
 What is the primer efficiency for IL28b?
 Maybe it is unusually high.

-Answer: e totally agree with the reviewer.
-Parallelization of qPCR such as by microfluidic Taqman Fluidigm Biomark Platform enables evaluation of multiple transcripts in the samples treated under various conditions.
-Despite of advanced technologies, correct evaluation of the measurements remains challenging.
-We wanted to apply ΔΔCt method and therefore assessed expression of several reference genes (RGs) in order to find the stable one and/or use GeNorm approach by normalizing the expression levels to the average levels of several housekeeping genes.
-We accurately controlled the expression levels of Gapdh, ….over the time period and normalized the expression levels of the experimental genes to several/mean of RGs.
-We assure that the normalization approach does not affect the main results of our evaluation.
+Answer: Indeed the Ct value of the IL28b expression is very low.
+All gene expression assays used in this study were purchased commercially as validated assays by Applied Biosystems.
+We analyzed the amplification efficiency of the IL28b assay on our own using the dilution series of a control cDNA sample and could reproduce the data provided by the manufacturer (E ranged 100± 5%).

 Changes in the manuscript: none

 - The benefit of the consensus score needs to be better discussed, e.g. the choice of different weights seems rather arbitrary.
 In supplement2, 1.2 Consensus correlations the authors state that "the correlation of time average has 4 times higher weight".
 Where does this number come from?
 Why are the correlations separated in positive and negative parts and then the smaller part are ignored?
 A lot of information is lost this way.
 The score should be normalized to be able to compare in between factors.